Kanta-Inc/inpi-rne-php/README.md

 PHP library to access the INPI RNE API

 ## Description
-`InpiRNEClient` is a PHP library to easily interact with RNE INPI API.
+Inpi RNE PHP is a PHP library to easily interact with RNE INPI API.
 It allow users to authenticate, get data about french companies with their identification number (siren number).
 This version is based on the INPI Documentation located in data folder of this repository

+## Requirements
+PHP 8.1.0 and later.

 ## Installation
 Use [Composer](https://getcomposer.org/) to install this package :